-Ball-tampering: Clarke makes big claim as Australian government agency recommends Smith sacking
+Ball-tampering: Michael Clarke makes big claim as Steve Smith quits Australia captaincy

 When Smith and the 25-year-old opener faced the media following the end of the day's play, they conceded to have plotted to tamper the ball during Lunch at the Newlands Cricket Ground.

-If cheating is an art then Australian Cricket Team is the modern Picasso of it!#Cricket #AUSvsSA #BallTampering #cricketlover #cricketaustralia pic.twitter.com/LrhdyH3r0Q— Crucial Chronicles (@CChroniclesHub) March 24, 2018

-The skipper denied the involvement of coaching staff and said the "leadership group" had come up with the plan.
+Smith denied the involvement of coaching staff and said the "leadership group" had come up with the plan.
 The likes of vice-captain David Warner, Mitchell Starc, Nathan Lyon and Josh Hazlewood are believed to be part of the group in question.

 "If I was asked by right people, then I would think about my answer," Clarke said while responding to a question on Channel Nine, as quoted by The Sydney Morning Herald.

-Note: UPDATE: Eventually, Smith and David Warner stepped down as captain and vice-captain ahead of the fourth day's play of the ongoing Test on Sunday.
-Wicketkeeper-batsman Tim Paine was appointed the interim captain for the remainder of the Test match.